Zooey Deschanel denies nepotism, insisting having six-time Oscar nominee dad didn't advance her career

-Zooey Deschanel has insisted that having parents in film and TV made it easier for her to break into the industry.
+Zooey Deschanel has insisted that having parents in film and TV did not make it easier for her to break into the industry.

 The New Girl actress has been labelled a “nepo baby” because her father Caleb is a cinematographer, who has worked on movies including The Lion King, The Patriot, My Sister’s Keeper, The Passion of Christ, The Godfather and Titanic.
 He has also been nominated for six Oscars throughout his career.